 6.3.
 Action Plan.
 Birds are actively hazed in the immediate forebay of the dam to the Boat Restrictive Zone (BRZ).
 In the tailrace, birds are actively hazed from the immediate tailrace of the dam downstream to Eagle Island.
 Data that are noted are the time, avian zone, the species of the bird, number of birds, if they are foraging or not foraging and control action taken.

-Birds are hazed daily using propane cannons, bird distress calls, pyrotechnics and lasers.
+Birds are hazed daily using pyrotechnics.
+If a gull or cormorant becomes unresponsive to hazing and is leading other birds to feed on juvenile fish (instigator bird) who are also unresponsive to hazing, lethal take of the instigator bird or a bird in the group of unresponsive birds will occur at the discretion of the boat-based hazing crew.
+This action will occur most sparingly after hazing efforts have failed to move the birds.
 In addition, there are bird wires across the turbine discharge area and the spillway area below the Dam.
 A water cannon is located on the juvenile fish bypass pipe terminus.
 Wire spikes are installed on light poles, forebay buoys, and other bird perching areas.

 6.4.
 Incident Response.
-When a bird (gull or cormorant) becomes unresponsive to hazing and is leading other birds to feed on juvenile fish (instigator bird) who are also unresponsive to hazing, lethal take of the instigator bird or a bird in the group of unresponsive birds will occur at the discretion of the APHIS agent.
-This action will occur most sparingly after all other efforts have failed to move the birds.
-In the event that the daily count of gulls, cormorants, and terns increases to twice the most recent 3-year average daily count for the same week, Corps personnel will assist APHIS agents in hazing.
+If the daily total count of gulls, cormorants, and terns increases to twice the most recent 3-year average daily count for the same week (“threshold”), the Project Biologist will consult with the APHIS field crew leader about focusing hazing efforts at problem bird zones (if this has not already occurred).
+If these focused efforts do not reduce bird numbers below the threshold, Corps personnel will deploy additional bird deterrent devices, including propane cannons, bird distress calls, and/or hand-held lasers.
+If bird numbers are still not reduced, the Project Biologist will consult with the APHIS field crew leader about increasing the use of lethal take.,

 8. little goose dam